pytexas/2024/docs/schedule/talks.md

 As Bloomberg's infrastructure grows and evolves, the tools we use to manage it are becoming increasingly important.
 To streamline infrastructure management, our team set out to design a REST API and constituent CLI (Command Line Interface) that would comprise a single interface for both programmatic and human interaction with our infrastructure.
 Traditionally, building a CLI that is tightly coupled to an API requires maintaining a separate codebase, which is tedious and error-prone.
 Instead, we designed a CLI that dynamically generates commands based on the OpenAPI JSON documentation.
 However, since APIs are designed for computer interaction, we designed our API to include the information needed to implement a human-friendly CLI.
 Leveraging Python, FastAPI, and numerous other open source projects, we built a stable, extensible tool that greatly improves how we interact with our infrastructure.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rM_P1vkM1kw?si=O4Kv2FmEjtXMy9lx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rM_P1vkM1kw?si=O4Kv2FmEjtXMy9lx" title="Designing a Human-Friendly CLI for API-Driven Infrastructure (Oliver Rew) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Oliver Rew**